 1. Never put anything off.

-2. Don't sit with one project for a long time—do several different things in a day, change the type of activity.
+2. Don't spend time on the only one project—do several different things in a day, change the type of activity.
 It allows you to get noticeably less tired.
 First of all emotionally.
 Besides, ideas from one field often inspire interesting solutions in the other one.

 3. To arrange a "Mobile Detox" for yourself.
 This is Dima and Katya's term from OJ.
 The point is to stay out of touch for a while.
 A day or two between projects, on weekends.
 A mobile detox of several weeks—already a more serious practice, which also has a very positive effect on creativity.